MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab08_Managing_Schedules.md

 ## Exercise 1 - Schedule work orders with the schedule board

 Out-of-the-box, Dynamics 365 for Field Service has the work order table enabled for use with the Resource Scheduling feature.
-In this task, we will be creating a new work order that we can schedule using the application.
+In this exercise, we will be creating work orders that we can schedule using the application.

 ### Task 1 – Create work orders